AMAZON | GOOGLE PLAY | ITUNES

 Please enter your email address in the form above.
 A new window or tab will open to confirm your subscription to our newsletter.
 Your download will begin immediately.
 Please look in your download folder.
 You will also receive an email with the direct link to your download.
 First-time subscribers will also receive an email with a link to complete their subscription.
 We do not share your email address with third parties.

-Grounded in the empowerment of women in historical and contemporary STEM leadership, Journeys in Film’s HIDDEN FIGURES curriculum guide highlights the persistence of Katherine Johnson, Dorothy Vaughan and Mary Jackson to achieve their goals despite the discriminatory biases of colleagues and community members and rise as leaders in the fields of mathematics and engineering.
+Grounded in the empowerment of women in historical and contemporary STEM leadership, the Hidden Figures curriculum guide highlights the determination of Katherine Johnson, Dorothy Vaughan and Mary Jackson, three black women known as “human computers” who were employed by NASA in Langley, Virginia.
+These women transcended the discriminatory biases of colleagues and community members to achieve their goals and become leaders in the fields of mathematics and engineering.
 Their lives model vital lessons in confidence, structural equity and academic excellence that apply to all students to take flight with today.